 I have had all kinds in Morocco but the cheese ones usually let me down.
-I couldn’t figure it out until I watched them being made and learned there’s not really a lot of cheese in them at all.
-There isn’t a lot of cheese used in Morocco, especially in the southern areas so this isn’t a big surprise.
+I couldn’t figure it out until I watched them being made and learned there’s not a lot of cheese in them at all.
+There isn’t a lot of cheese used in Morocco, especially in the southern areas so this shouldn’t have been a big surprise to me.

 Instead of adding more cheese they’re bulked up using grated boiled eggs.
 The cheese used is often a processed cheese like Laughing Cow cheese and the other flavors are minimal.